mljar/mercury/README.md

 Mercury is the easiest way to built and deploy data rich apps with Python.
 There are no callbacks in the framework. **Widget interactions fire cells re-execution** (reactive notebooks).
 You don't need to worry about UI because there is **predefined layout**, so it will look beautiful.

+What is included:
+- collection of **widgets**, so you can build interactive web apps,
+- **standalone server**, to serve notebooks as web apps,
+- **JupyterLab extension**, to have live app preview during development.

+The Mercury live app preview extension is available only for JupyterLab and MLJAR Studio.
+It will not work in Google Colab and VS Code - sorry guys!

 ## Example - Echo chat bot

 Example bot app that will respond with echo: